Open menu

 Many community organizations also run educational or outreach programs.
 For example, Wabanaki Youth in Science (WaYS) is a community-based education program that provides experiential learning opportunities for indigenous youth.
 The WaYS website provides information on their programs and links to additional resources.
 Additional wetland and water educational resources that may be used to engage tribal youth in wetland programs are available here.

 The widespread availability of internet access has allowed for an expansion of forms for outreach and education to tribal communities.
 StoryMaps can be excellent tools to conduct outreach as they are multimedia, web-based applications that are accessible to a wide audience.
 A StoryMap can be a useful tool to convey the importance of wetlands and the work being done by wetland programs, as well as a way to share publicly available data on wetlands or water quality.
 A StoryMap is created through ArcGIS Online and can include text, photos, videos, interactive maps, and other media.
 This Fact Sheet provides additional information about creating StoryMaps.
-Example StoryMaps are linked below:
+An example StoryMap is available from Salish Kootenai College and the CSKT Wetland Conservation Program called Wetlands: Lifeblood of the Flathead Reservation.

 Similarly, videos can be effective outreach tools to share the importance of wetlands and the work being done by wetland programs.
 Videos can be easily shared with a broad audience.
 An example of outreach videos is the Tribes Caring for Wetlands in Wisconsin video series.
 These videos highlight work being done by the Bad River and Red Cliff Bands of the Lake Superior Tribe of Chippewa Indians and the Oneida Nation to protect and restore wetlands.